Licornily/documentation/README.md

 # Visual Studio Code Extension
-Little VSCode Extension with shortcuts for HTML tags.
+Little VSCode Extension with snippets for HTML tags.

 For example, if you type in VSCode :
 ```